THE MUSEUM HISTORY

 Creation of the Museum

 Dann and his good friend John Showers began work on what was to be the first museum building in 1981.
 The official opening occurred in January 1985 with Brigadier General Don Matson as guest speaker.
-The museum continued to grow through the years with the addition of second and third wings of the first building between 1985 and 2003.
+The museum continued to grow through the years with the addition of second and third wings of the first building between 1985 and 1999.
+The second building was completed in 2009.

 The Museum's Enduring Spirit